govau/notify-client-java/DOCUMENTATION.md

 A unique identifier of the sender of the text message notification.
 To set this up:

-1. Log into your GOV.UK Notify account.
+1. Sign into your GOV.UK Notify account.
 1. Go to __Settings__.
 1. Check that you are in the correct service.
 If you are not, select __Switch service__ in the top right corner of the screen and select the correct one.
 1. Go to the __Text Messages__ section and select __Manage__ on the "Text Message sender" row.